What's in this guide

 Some platforms advertise low starting prices but charge per gigabyte of storage or per additional user.
 Always check the full pricing page before signing up.

 For context: Intralinks and Datasite (formerly Merrill) typically land in the enterprise tier. iDeals and Firmex are more mid-market.
-Docsend and Ellty sit in the startup/SMB tier.
+Docsend and Ellty sit in the SMB tier.

 Yes, free virtual data rooms exist.
 No, they're not all the same.